- Order consolidation is the process of shipping a number of individual orders together

 The modern, eco-friendly, and budget-conscious consumer demands speedy delivery at a great price with minimal impact on the environment.
 As an eCommerce retailer, you should be looking for delivering solutions that help you win more customers.
 From this perspective, consolidated shipping is a win-win.
 This style of shipping helps save on packaging and shipping costs, is more sustainable than other solutions, and meets customers’ delivery expectations.

-Consolidated shipping may seem like a lot of work, but if you ship in high volumes, it’s often worth the effort.
+Consolidated shipping may seem like a lot of work, but it's often worth the effort if you ship in high volumes.
 When implemented well, consolidating orders can save you money and help you optimize your fulfillment processes.